 FreeStyle Libre 14-day, FreeStyle Libre 2, FreeStyle Libre 3, Dexcom G6, and Dexcom G7 are the preferred continuous glucose monitors when submitted through the pharmacy benefit manager (PBM).
 Prior authorization is not required if the member has had a paid claim for insulin through the PBM in the past six months.
 Members that have not had a paid claim for insulin through the PBM in the past six months will require prior authorization for coverage.

-Within the Formulary, you will see which drugs may have special requirements including
+In the formulary, you can see which drugs may have special requirements.
+Special requirements include the following:

 - medically necessary

 - the prescription is filled at a Quartz Medicare Advantage network pharmacy